Live Mission

 The Manifesto: Core Principles

-The origin story of the World's Mayor culminates not in a position of power, but in a philosophy of empowerment designed to navigate the complexities of the 4th Industrial Revolution.
+The origin story of The World's Mayor culminates not in a position of power, but in a philosophy of empowerment designed to help people survive the noise, own their story, and build what cannot be taken from them.

 The Mayor Mindset